Unleash the Debate: Does an E-Collar Count as a Leash?

 For example, a leash may be required for a pet dog in a park but not a private yard.
 With the invention of e-collars, the question arises: Does an e-collar count as a leash?

 Technically speaking, an e-collar does not serve as a leash’s replacement.
-You may use these devices in your own yard for training but not outdoors as a regular leash.
+You may use these devices in your yard for training but not outdoors as a regular leash.

 This blog post will explore the differences between an e-collar and a leash and discuss their pros and cons.